-There’s a lot to look forward to in winter – crisp weather, holidays, and cosy nights in but, as with every season, it doesn’t come without its issues.
+There’s a lot to look forward to in winter - crisp weather, Christmas, and cosy nights in but, as with every season, it doesn't come without its issues.
 Cold and flu causing bacteria abound, staying warm is a challenge and keeping your mood up in the cold and dreary weather are just a few of these challenges.
 Taking care of our health all through the year is important, but it is especially essential in the winter months.
-But who has time for taking care of themselves at this busy time of year?
-You do!
 Staying healthy is easy if you take it one step at a time.
-Follow these simple LDC tips to boost energy and well-being this winter:
+Follow these simple tips to boost energy and well-being this winter:

 As the cold, dark weather sets in it can be overwhelmingly tempting to give in to comfort foods and calorie laden hot drinks.
 Instead, find comfort in foods such as homemade soups and stews full of healthy vegetables.
 Winter is a great time to experiment in the kitchen, as you will likely be spending more time indoors.

 Boost your immunity by eating a healthy diet, making sure to include plenty of seasonal fruits and vegetables such as sweet potato, green leafy vegetables, beetroot, kiwi and spices such as ginger and cinnamon.
 If you are concerned about getting sufficient nutrients to boost health throughout winter, some people opt to take supplements containing Vitamin C, Garlic, Echinacea, and Zinc, which can help to support immune function.

 Kiwi fruits are a great source of Vitamin C, and are in season throughout the winter months